vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 Let us create an explicit [document-summary](../document-summaries.html) which only contain the `track_id` field.
 Since `track_id` is defined in the schema as `attribute`, summary fetches using this document summary will be requesting data from in-memory.
-Plus the network footprint per hit becomes smaller.
+In addition, we save the network as we are transferring less data per hit.

 <pre>
 document-summary track_id {